DaveMielke/NBP/b2g/doc/UserInterface/Introduction/administration.rst

 .. |uses internet| replace::

   This operation requires access to the Internet.
-  Data transfer charges may apply.
+  Standard data charges may apply.

 .. |uses recovery mode| replace::